-These VPNs are guaranteed to deliver a high standard of reliability and performance while also being fairly budget-friendly.
+This is a list of 10 cheap VPN services which are guaranteed to deliver a high standard of performance while also being fairly budget-friendly:

 Servers: 2000+ | Simultaneous connections: 5 | Logging policy: Zero logs | Netflix Support: Yes